History of the Necronomicon: Text

 The text tells how the Necronomicon was penned by the mad Arab Abdul Alhazred under the title Al-Azif.
 Alhazred died after being devoured by invisible demons in front of a terrified crowd.
 His work was subsequently suppressed, though survived.
 No original Arabic copies survive, nor any Greek translations.
 Only five Greek to Latin translations (retitled the Necronomicon) are held in libraries (British Museum, Bibliothèque nationale de France, University of Buenos Aires, Widener Library at Harvard University, and Miskatonic University), though private copies do exist.

 Character name

 Lovecraft created the name of the character Abdul Alhazred from a number of sources.
 As a child, Lovecraft was inspired by the novel One Thousand and One Nights and took an interest in Arabic culture.
 At the age of five, he developed the pseudonym "Abdul Alhazred" while playing, which was perhaps given to him by the family lawyer.
 It is speculated that the name could also be derived from an old family who lived in Providence at the same time as Lovecraft, the Hazards.
-The name could also be a pun as it phonetically sounds like "all-has-read" due to Lovecraft's love of reading, or a reference to the "hazards" of the Necronomicon.
+The name could also be a pun as it phonetically sounds like "all-has-read" due to Lovecraft's love of reading.